ksergey/snet/README.md

-# README #
+# snet library #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is a wrapper around sockets for Windows and Posix(Linux) environents